 Two days ago was Easter Sunday.
 I could have spent the day reading a colleague’s 12,000 word article and preparing for an Easter Monday Zoom meeting scheduled.
 I did consider it, because I do care about my colleagues, but I also knew that my 6 year old had been counting down the days to Easter and that something special better happen.

 In the end, I gave my apologies for the meeting on the grounds that it was a public holiday, and then we made a special Easter in Lockdown happen.
 We reminded ourselves of the Easter story.
 We boiled the eggs, then dyed them in food colouring.
 Each egg was different when peeled.
 After breakfast we had an Easter egg hunt in the backyard.
 Then a walk followed, to count the Easter eggs people are colouring and taping to their windows as a Lockdown activity.
 Then everyone did their own thing until dinner was served at 1pm.
 We had a tablecloth and napkins, fancy glasses and drinks, roast lamb and vegetables.
 We took family photos.
 Then everyone doing their own thing until the next meal: a collaborative starter and dessert meal.
 The eldest made the dessert.
 The second made the soup with supervision.
 The third learned how to make scones.
 Dad set the table and cleaned up.
 Baby enthusiastically sampled everything.
-We finished with listening to an audio book of Harry Potter before bed.
+We finished with listening to an audio book before bed.
 While we couldn’t fulfil all the Easter rituals we usually have (we often travel to see family or go to church if we are home), it was enough to show that the day was special, that it was not a work day, that the story of new life and hope is important to our family.

 So that’s my thoughts on this.
 I wonder how much of this is idiosyncratic, how much is how I was brought up, and how much is cultural?
 I do know that the longer I do this parenting thing, the more I find rituals and Sabbaths provide opportunity to define and shape our family, helping each person to find a place and belong.
 What rituals do you have in your family life?
 What challenges do you face in committing to regular rest-times?